abahraoui/GraphADT/README.md

 ![image](https://user-images.githubusercontent.com/106979580/237048675-10791f73-60f8-4d10-9253-65c6a08acbb2.png)

+## Welcome! 👋

 This is Team 19's solution to the Graph Coursework.

-Welcome! 👋
+The GraphADT project or Graph game is a simple one player game that prompts the player to find the correct distance between two nodes in a Graph.
+It has many useful features like difficulty, hints or even scoreboard, to make the game more enjoyable for any kind of player.
+The frontend is ReactJS-based and the backend uses Java.

+This project has been done as part of our studies at the University of Strathclyde.
+To teach us the significance of abstraction and decoupling in software engineering.

 Here is a [link to our Github repository](https://github.com/abahraoui/GraphADT) where you will be able to see all our commits.